jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 Hi ya'll,

-I need a favour.
+I could use a favour.
 I've spent some time writing a book and need some feedback.
-I've already finished it, but it's taking a lot more time (it's why i've been kinda absent lately) to polish it than I thought it would.
-So before I do anymore, I'd like to know if it's worth it.
+I've already finished it, but it's taking more time (it's why I’ve been kinda absent lately) to polish it than I thought it would.
+So, before I do anymore, I'd like to know if it's worth it.

-It's about how we can make empower the middle-class to make the cost of living more affordable.
+It's about technology and politics, and how the middle-class can get a better deal when dealing with government and businesses.
 I worked hard to make it readable, I'm just not sure if it's good enough that people will actually read it.

-The sample is about 20 pages, so if you're up for it, I'd appreciate some help.
+The sample is about 25 pages, so if you're up for it, I'd appreciate some help.
 DM me and I'll send a link.

 Cheers!